The Best Butter Chicken Masala Recipe (Murgh Makhani) with a delicious Makhani Sauce! Try it once to know why it's a

-- Cover the pot and simmer on medium high for about 5-7 minutes.
+- Cover the pot and simmer on medium 5-7 minutes.
 Taste check and add salt according to your liking.
 At this point adjust sugar and red chili powder measurement as well.

-- Garnish with extra cilantro.
+- Garnish with a handful of cilantro.
 Let it rest for at least 5 minutes (uncovered) before serving.

 - TIP: the longer it cools the thicker the sauce will get it.

 - Use more or less heavy cream based on your preference.
-The color of the curry will vary based on how much you use.
+The color of the curry will change according to how much is used.